 Like many other large industrial cities, Cincinnati recorded a peak population in 1950 and it has steadily lost people since.
 Cincinnati has lost 43% of its peak population, while its metropolitan area has doubled in population.

 The Bureau of Labor Statistics recently rated the U.S. metropolitan areas with the highest and lowest projected job growth.
-Cincinnati was rated as one of the bottom ten metropolitan areas for job growth, which does not bode well for increased population in the near future.
+Cincinnati was ranked as one of the bottom ten urban areas for job growth, which does not bode well for increased population in the near future.

 Cincinnati was founded in 1788.
 The original surveyor of the area, John Filson, originally named the settlement Losantiville, which combines four terms from different languages to mean "the town opposite the mouth of the Licking River."
 The agreement was renamed Cincinnati in 1790 by Arthur St. Clair to honor the Society of the Cincinnati, which honored General George Washington, who was considered a latter-day Cincinnatus.

 By 1819, the city was incorporated.
 The introduction of steam navigation on the Ohio River helped Cincinnati grow to 115,000 people by 1850, and the area began to multiply.
 In its early history, Cincinnati depended heavily on trade with slave states to the south and African Americans began to settle the area in growing numbers.
 This led to tensions and racially-fueled riots.

 Cincinnati later played a significant role in the Civil War, serving as a source for troops and supplies for the Union Army.
 While Cincinnati later made it through the Great Depression better than most large cities in the United States, it was devastated not long afterward by the flood of 1937, one of the worst floods in the history of the country.